mdtareque/Github-community-repo-notes/tech_notes_n_quick_ref_codes/sybase.md

 - `Alter table` queries are not re-runnable.
 - `DROP PROCEDURE` does not allow specifying the database name as prefix.
 - `sp_describe` allows the database to be prefixed with 2-dot notation, to look for objects in the referenced database.
+- `TEXT` and `IMAGE` datatypes are invalid for parameters or local variables